-On a pro forma basis, after giving effect to the automatic conversion of all outstanding shares of convertible preferred stock into an aggregate of 12,503,009 shares of our common stock in connection with this offering and the issuance of an aggregate of 1,704,001 shares of our common stock upon the net exercise of outstanding warrants immediately prior to the closing of this offering, and the repayment of \$1.5 million in grant liability, our pro forma net tangible book value as of June 30, 2020 would have been \$79.5 million, or \$4.23 per share.
+On a pro forma basis, after giving effect to the automatic conversion of all outstanding shares of convertible preferred stock into an aggregate of 12,503,009 shares of our common stock in connection with this offering and the issuance of an aggregate of 1,708,744 shares of our common stock upon the net exercise of outstanding warrants immediately prior to the closing of this offering, and the repayment of \$1.5 million in grant liability, our pro forma net tangible book value as of June 30, 2020 would have been \$79.5 million, or \$4.22 per share.

-On a pro forma basis, after giving further effect to the sale and issuance of 10,000,000 shares of our common stock in this offering at the assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range reflected on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been \$225.4 million, or \$7.82 per share.
-This represents an immediate increase in pro forma net tangible book value of \$3.59 per share to existing stockholders and an immediate dilution of the pro forma net tangible book value of \$8.18 per share to new investors purchasing common stock in this offering.
+On a pro forma basis, after giving further effect to the sale and issuance of 12,000,000 shares of our common stock in this offering at the initial public offering price of \$17.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been \$266.3 million, or \$8.64 per share.
+This represents an immediate increase in pro forma net tangible book value of \$4.42 per share to existing stockholders and an immediate dilution of the pro forma net tangible book value of \$8.36 per share to new investors purchasing common stock in this offering.